vanus-labs/docs/content/user-guides/connector-guides/sink/mysql/setup.md

 **To set up MySQL Sink in Vanus Cloud:**

 1. In Vanus Cloud, go to "Sinks" and select "MySQL".
-2. Provide the following credentials
+2. Provide the following credentials.
-   - Host: Enter the hostname or IP address of your MySQL server
+   - Host: Enter the hostname or IP address of your MySQL server.
    - Port: Enter the port number on which your MySQL server is listening.
 The default port for MySQL is 3306.
-   - Username: User account name
+   - Username: User account name.
-   - Password: User password
+   - Password: User password.
-   - Database Name: The name of the database
+   - Database Name: The name of the database.
-   - Table Name: The name of the table
+   - Table Name: The name of the table.
      ![](images/mysql.png)
 3. Click Next and finish the configurations.

 ## Custom Connection